-- Use a higher tier methodological approach - Establish a quality control and quality assurance system to ensure the high quality of data for the assessment of mitigation actions - Establish or strengthen data collection and management systems to support the assessment of mitigation actions - Apply methods consistently across sectors where multiple sectors were included - Include GHGs or sectors that did not previously have adequate data - Use country-specific activity data and emissions factors - Strengthen the existing institutional arrangements related to the preparation of BURs on a continual basis - · Increase training of experts and technology transfer - Further enhance the validation/verification process for mitigation actions - 6 Technical review statement - 7 It is a key recommendation for the reviewer to provide a technical review statement corresponding to the - 8 scope of the technical review.
-The technical review statement provides a short summary of the review - 9 process and ends with the reviewer's conclusion.
-Table Table 9.2 provides examples of the type of - 10 information that should be included in a review statement. - 11 Table 9.2: Example information to include in technical review statements
+- Use a higher tier methodological approach - Establish a quality control and quality assurance system to ensure the high quality of data for the assessment of mitigation actions - Establish or strengthen data collection and management systems to support the assessment of mitigation actions - Apply methods consistently across sectors where multiple sectors were included - Include GHGs or sectors that did not previously have adequate data - Use country-specific activity data and emissions factors - Strengthen the existing institutional arrangements related to the preparation of BURs on a continual basis - Increase training of experts and technology transfer - Further enhance the validation/verification process for mitigation actions

+Technical review statement

+It is a key recommendation for the reviewer to provide a technical review statement corresponding to the scope of the technical review.
+The technical review statement provides a short summary of the review process and ends with the reviewer's conclusion.
+Table 9.2 provides examples of the type of information that should be included in a review statement.

 Item Description Scope of the review Describe the scope of the review, including the time period of the assessment report reviewed.
 Level of assurance Indicate the level of assurance of the review, if relevant.
 Review team qualifications Summary of the relevant qualifications and accreditations of the technical review team.
 Technical review process Summary of the method used for the technical review.
-Including a brief summary of the documents reviewed, interviews and field visits conducted at the process for the resolution of any findings.
+Including a brief summary of the documents reviewed, interviews and field visits conducted and the process for the resolution of any findings.